emdeletaede/gremlinssamplecosmosdb/README.md

 - python
 products:
 - azure-cosmosdb
-description: "This sample demonstrates a Python application that will download the graph sample of neo4J sample to use with cosmosdb  "
+description: "This sample demonstrates a Python application that will download the graph sample of this public use case you can find here : https://programminghistorian.org/en/lessons/dealing-with-big-data-and-network-analysis-using-neo4j#loading-data-into-neo4j and use this sample with cosmosdb  "

 ---
 # use the neo4J sample data with azure cosmosdb